pkgprateek/LeetCodeSync/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: What would enhance your LeetHub experience?
+about: What would enhance your LeetCodeSync experience?
 title: ''
 labels: ''
 assignees: ''
 ---

 ## Please review previous closed issues before filling out a new one!
 Duplicate issues will be closed without comment.